top of page

 • Limited processing/graphics power can curtail more advanced content ambitions, although this is becoming less of a factor with every new generation of hardware

-• Operating Systems/firmware are not typically upgraded by manufacturers after a display is made End Of Life – this can create an IT security risk
+• Operating Systems/firmware are not typically upgraded by manufacturers after a display is made End Of Life – this can create an IT security risk and will require mitigations to ensure you don't accidentally create an exploitable device on your LAN.

 • Remote access options can be limited, which can inhibit the support methods available

-• Limited networking capabilities –corporate networks often will not approve the attachment of an SOC display due to the limited authentication mechanisms supported
+• Limited networking capabilities –corporate networks often will not approve the attachment of an SOC display due to the limited authentication mechanisms supported.

 IN OUR EXPERIENCE…